dwelch67/mbed_samples/blinker01/README.blinker01.txt

 SECTIONS
 {
    .text : { *(.text*) } > rom
+   .bss  : { *(.bs*) } > ram
 }

 helps get the .text (machine code, read only data, etc) stuff to go to the memory section we want.
+The .bss line appears to be needed to get that zero init data into ram.

 This is about as minimal of a linker script as you can get, and the SECTIONS as defined here does not necessarily work for older versions of binutils, and I would not be surprised if some day in the future it stops working and I will have to change again.
+I didnt not create this from scratch I borrowed and tweaked this knowledge from other projects similar to this one.

 For as many different developers you find examples from, you will find as many different linker scripts.
 Crafting linker scripts is harder